bvdwiel/loadtest/README.md

 - Run spider.sh on a base URL to gain a collection of URL's you can use to stress test the site.
 - Run dotest.sh on the urls.txt file to perform the actual testing
+- Run parseresults.sh to interpret the results from Siege and store them in a database.
 - Run plottest.sh to process the results into pretty graphs you can include into your shiny reports.